Zorkats/FalcomBGMInfo/README.md

 1. Download the release `.zip` matching your game engine:
     * **Modern_DX11.zip**: For Cold Steel, Reverie, Ys 8/9, Nayuta, Sky Remake.
     * **Retro_DX9.zip**: For Xanadu Next, Ys Origin, Ys 6/7, Sky FC (Original).
-2. Open your game's installation folder (where the game's `.exe` is located).
+2. Open your game's installation folder (where the real game's `.exe` is located, not SenLauncher in the case of Cold Steel).
 3.  **Extract all files** from the zip into the game directory.
     * This should include `winmm.dll`, the `.asi` file, and the `assets/` folder.
     * **For Xanadu Next users:** Ensure `d3d8.dll` is also extracted.